etienne-bechara/crux/docs/module/http.md

 The scope of this module is transient, which means one new instance will be provided every time it is injected.

+---

+## Usage

-In order to use it, you must register it in every module to which a provider will receive an injection of the http service.
+Register it in every module to which a provider will receive an injection of the http service.

-**Example**

 First at `foo.module.ts`: